 - Access to exclusive supplemental training modules offered by the NDIS Commission.

-Our ambition as an NDIS provider is to spread our vision throughout our community.
+Our ambition as an NDIS service provider is to spread our vision throughout our community.
 With our collected experience and knowledge, we strive to offer personalized and person-centered services where every individual can take control of their own life.

 - High-intensity daily personal activities that help with household tasks and development skills – cooking, cleaning, and access to community activities